Shinkansen too hard ice cream: Hardness

 There is no refrigeration equipment in the train car where the ice cream is kept, so dry ice is used as a refrigerant in in-car sales to maintain the quality of the ice cream.
 In addition, the low air content and high milk fat content, designed to be luxurious, make this ice cream incredibly cold and solid.
 A plastic spoon is included, but that is too hard to stick in the ice cream in its immediate state of purchase.
 Sometimes the lid cannot be removed.

 Workarounds

 The manufacturer, Sujahta, explains that one needs to wait 10 minutes before eating it.
 If purchased at train station kiosks where commercial freezers are available, they can be purchased in an easy-to-eat condition.

 Consumers have experimented with various measures and posting them on social networking sites.
 One method that has been devised is "sticking a stick into an ice cream and pulling it straight out of the cup to eat it like an ice cream stick".
-Some people have tried pouring hot coffee over it to make a sort of ad hoc affogato, but according to reports, this did not work as the coffee froze on top instead of melting the ice cream.
+Some people have tried pouring hot coffee over it to make an affogato, but according to reports, this did not work as the coffee froze on top instead of melting the ice cream.